 World Usability Day

-Every year, the Department of Writing Studies sponsors on-campus World Usability Day programming.
+The Department of Writing Studies often celebrates World Usability Day.
 The event aims to raise awareness about the benefits of usability engineering and user-centered design.
 Panel discussions and presentations are centered around the year's theme.
 Recent themes have included design for good or evil, design for the future we want, human-centered AI, and design of our online world.

 Internships give you the opportunity to contribute to the success of a business or organization while gaining hands-on experience to supplement your education.